Orange, California

-Orange is a city located in northern Orange County, California.
+Orange is a city located in northern Orange County, California, United States.
 It is approximately 3 mi north of the county seat, Santa Ana.
 Orange is unusual in this region because many of the homes in its Old Town District were built before 1920.
 While many other cities in the region demolished such houses in the 1960s, Orange decided to preserve them.
 The small city of Villa Park is surrounded by the city of Orange.
 The population of Orange was 139,911 as of 2020.

 History

 Members of the Tongva and Juaneño/Luiseño ethnic group long inhabited this area.
 After the 1769 expedition of Gaspar de Portolá, an expedition out of San Blas, Nayarit, Mexico, led by Father Junípero Serra, named the area Vallejo de Santa Ana (Valley of Saint Anne).
 On November 1, 1776, Mission San Juan Capistrano became the area's first permanent European settlement in Alta California, New Spain.

 In 1801, the Spanish Empire granted 62500 acre to José Antonio Yorba, which he named Rancho San Antonio.
 Yorba's great rancho included the lands where the cities of Olive, Orange, El Modena, Villa Park, Santa Ana, Tustin, Costa Mesa and Newport Beach stand today.
 Smaller ranchos evolved from this large rancho, including the Rancho Santiago de Santa Ana.
 Don Juan Pablo Grijalva, a retired known Spanish soldier and the area's first landowner, was granted permission in 1809 by the Spanish colonial government to establish a rancho in "the place of the Arroyo de Santiago".